-3. Neighborhood Participation.
-How will you involve the neighborhood, business community, and people of different ages, ethnicities, races, and incomes?
+What issues will be addressed and what creative solutions are being proposed?
+How will you involve people of different ages, ethnicities, races, and incomes?
 How will residents take on leadership roles and/or develop new skills?
-Will new partnerships be created with other neighborhoods, community-based groups, and/or private or public entities?
-250 words or less (0-25 points)
+Will new partnerships be created with other neighborhoods, community-based groups, and/or private entities?
+200 words or less (0-35 points)

-4. Consistency with Adopted Plans and Policies.
-Describe how this project will implement recommendations from an adopted neighborhood plan, and how it is consistent with City policies.
-Contact Linda Horvath at 608-267-1131 or lhorvath@cityofmadison.com for assistance with this question.
-200 words or less (0-15 points)
+3. Consistency with Adopted Plans and Policies

+Describe how this project will implement recommendations from an adopted plan, and how it is consistent with City policies.
+Send an email to neighborhoods@cityofmadison.com for assistance.
+150 words or less (0-15 points)